aphiria/aphiria/README.md

   * How should the cached file be structured?
 It'd be neat to have a bunch of nested keys to help you jump to stuff quickly
       * Will this create a jumbo file that could cause concurrency issues if too many requests come in at once?
       * As cool as route match caching would be to have, I've got a feeling it's not worth it
-      * Maybe instead, it's worth just "caching" by HTTP methods (like the old router)
+      * Maybe instead, it's worth just "caching" by HTTP methods (like the old router).
+NOTE:  This is how I'm now doing it